emanguy/rust-rest/doc/api_documentation.md

     // ...route logic implementation
 }
 ```
 </details>

 ### Attaching OpenAPI route information to a router's API information

-Each router under the `api` package has its own set of OpenAPI definitions.
+Each router under the `api` module has its own set of OpenAPI definitions.
 The routes under that API get attached
 to the definitions under that router so they can be joined to the main OpenAPI spec for the microservice.

 As long as your route logic functions are decorated with `utoipa::path`, they can be added to the OpenAPI schema